 Wait until just before serving to fill your Pavlova cake so that the meringue is as crisp as possible.

-Whip cold heavy cream and sifted powdered sugar together until soft peaks form, then add the vanilla extract and continue whipping just until fluffy and pipeable.
+Whip cold heavy cream and sifted powdered sugar together until soft peaks form.
+Then, add the vanilla extract and continue whipping until fluffy and pipeable.
 Don't let it go stiff!

-Spoon the whipped cream onto the Pavlova cake and decorate it with fresh berries like strawberries and raspberries.
+Spoon the whipped cream onto the Pavlova cake and decorate it with fresh berries, such as strawberries and raspberries.
 Garnish with a few sprigs of mint and dust over some powdered sugar.

 Leftovers?
 This Is How You Store It

 You can freeze baked meringue to defrost and fill/enjoy later, although it won't be quite as crisp as it is when baked fresh.
-Freeze meringue wrapped in foil and in an airtight container to protect the shape.
+Freeze the meringue wrapped in foil and stored in an airtight container to protect its shape.

 Try Some Other Fillings

 You can try other fresh fruits like kiwi, mango, peach, or pineapple to make a tropical version of this Pavlova cake.
 Or, in winter, try some orange segments and pomegranate seeds for a festive taste, perhaps with some toasted hazelnuts, too.
-I also love mixing some tangy lemon curd into the cream to give a citrus kick.
+I also love to fill pavlova with my tangy lemon curd along with the whipped cream, to give it a citrus kick.

-I generally avoid adding fillings that are very sweet (like chocolate or caramel) as there is already a lot of sugar in Pavlova.
+I generally avoid adding very sweet fillings (like chocolate or caramel) as there is already a lot of sugar in Pavlova.
 If you do want to add chocolate, I recommend a light drizzle of melted dark chocolate as a garnish only.

 To take things up a notch, add a few drops of powder or gel food coloring at the end of the meringue mixing process to get a pretty color in your meringue.